 Being tossed into the nightmare of foreclosure can be stressful.
-Trust John Frank Higgins to guide you through this process and help you stay in your home and protect your investment.
-Mr. Higgins has helped numerous homeowners in Tennessee take on the big banks; let him help you.
+Trust Higgins Law to guide you through this process and help you stay in your home and protect your investment.
+We have helped hundreds of home and commercial property owners in New Mexico; let us help you.

 What can you expect throughout the Foreclosure Process?

-If you are having trouble with any of the following: foreclosure in Tennessee, issues with your servicer or bank, difficulty or inability to receive a loan modification or reinstatement, you need to know your rights or have your paperwork reviewed to see if you are potentially a victim of a fraudulent foreclosure in Tennessee.
-If you have other questions concerning Tennessee foreclosure prevention, Tennessee foreclosure procedure, or Tennessee foreclosure postponement, please email me at firstname.lastname@example.org or call 615.496.1127.
+If you are having trouble foreclosure in New Mexico, issues with your servicer or bank, difficulty or inability to receive a loan modification or reinstatement, you need to know your rights or have your paperwork reviewed to see if you are potentially a victim of a fraudulent foreclosure in New Mexico.
+If you have other questions concerning New Mexico foreclosure prevention, New Mexico foreclosure procedure, or New Mexico foreclosure postponement.

 Please email me at firstname.lastname@example.org or call 505-944-5400.